River Medway

 Exit the M20 (Folkestone - London) at exit 5 (roundabout above the highway) towards Maidstone.
 At the next roundabout take the first exit, and at the next roundabout you take the second exit continuing on London Rd.
 Turn left at the second side-street (Castle Rd).
 Keep going straight on until you come at a T-junction at the gate-house.
 Turn left on the narrow road.
 At the end is Allington Lock.
 You'll have to pay (GBP 2,50 in 2010) at the lock-keeper for entrance to the parking place.
 Usually he is in the house on your left, or walking around.
 The barrier opens automatically on the way out, so you don't need to return at a certain time.

+At Allington Lock there is a good kayak pier at the slipway.
+Also there is a toilet and for a coin (1 GBP) you can take a shower.
+The lock is the end of the non-tidal river.
+If you would go on the tidal part you don't need a licence, but access is only possible at high tide.
+So you go with the tide, and return with the next tide.
+Information about tides can be found at Easytide.
+There is a footpath across the weir to the riverside pub The Malta Inn (no kayak pier).
 From Allington Lock you paddle upstream and after a short distance you pass through the center of Maidstone where you can see the 14th century Archbishop's Palace.
 After 7.2 km you come at the first lock: East Farleigh Lock.
 Between here and the next lock Teston Lock (3.7 km) there is a campsite.
 I'm not sure if there are any facilities.
 From the river it looks just like a field where you can put a tent up.
 At Teston Lock there is a public toilet.
 After the lock there are many boats moored at Wateringbury, so this is not a quiet part of the river.
 I went as far as Bow Bridge and then returned to Maidstone.
 At the next lock Hampstead Lock near Yalding (4.8 km) you're about halfway to Tonbridge.
-There is a riverside pub The Anchor Inn, and a teapot museum: Teapot Island where about 3500 teapots can be seen.
+There is a riverside pub The Anchor Inn, and a teapot museum: Teapot Island where about 3500 teapots are on display.
 At the lock there is a limited parking space along the road opposite the kayak pier.
-GPS: Lat.
-51.2233 Lon.
-0.4187.

 Allington Lock in Maidstone, end of the non-tidal part of the river.

-Maidstone: The Archbishop's Palace
+Archbishop's Palace at Maidstone.

 River Medway at East Farleigh.